hut/panban/README.md

 **⚠️ This project is in the alpha stage, expect data loss ⚠️**

+- "pan-": Greek for "all-encompassing"
+- "-ban": Japanese for "board"

 A modular kanban tool with swappable front-ends and database interfaces.
 It allows you to view various kinds of structured data as a kanban board, with a consistent UI.
 Currently supported data formats are: